 As your city works to clear snow and ice from the roads, you may have noticed trucks spilling salt or sand on the road.
 That's no accident!
 It's all part of the plan.

-When you put salt on ice, liquid water molecules that have not yet frozen on the surface of the ice dissolve a bit of the salt, creating a sort of saltwater solution called “brine.”
+When you put salt on ice, liquid water molecules that have not yet frozen on the surface of the ice dissolve a bit of the salt, creating a saltwater solution called “brine."
 The brine prevents the liquid water molecules from freezing.

 As more water molecules begin to speed up and break free from the ice, they turn into liquid and dissolve even more of the salt.